CIOB Response to COVID-19 (Coronavirus)

 - FCIOB, MCIOB, ACIOB, ICIOB: If you are experiencing financial difficulty due to redundancy, furlough, pay reduction or loss of income as a result of Coronavirus, you can apply for the COVID-19 Support Fund.
 Please download the application form above.

-- Applicant or Student member: If you are a current or previous member of the CIOB, you can apply for Benevolent Fund Assistance.
-You can contact the Benevolent Fund on +44 (0) 1344 630 780 or www.ciobbenevolentfund.org.uk.
+- Applicant or Student member: If you are a current or previous member of the CIOB, you can apply for help from CIOB Assist.
+You can contact CIOB Assist on [email protected] or www.assist.ciob.org.